Albert Einstein is revered as one of the most intelligent men in history, but one of the most brilliant things he ever said was very straightforward.

 Understanding what contributes to overpaying is the first step toward protecting your investment.
 The pressure to secure a home quickly, emotional attachment to a property, and lack of market knowledge all play significant roles.
 Many buyers also fail to account for hidden costs, future maintenance needs, and neighborhood trends that directly impact long-term value.

-While the down payment for a house is a signature calculation relative to the personal finances of a mortgage applicant, $451,000, or $28,000, is a lot of money for anyone to pay.
+While the down payment for a house is a signature calculation relative to the personal finances of a mortgage applicant, $532,600, or $82,300, is a lot of money for anyone to pay.
+And yet, roughly 22% of homes sold above their list price.

 So, what is going on?
 What unlearned home buying mistakes are new homebuyers making causing them to overpay for a house in large numbers?